Gegori1/Modelado-Preedictivo/Homework_NN/Report/Report_NN_Regression.md

 | rv1         | random variable 1, unrelated to other variables                  | continuous  |
 | rv2         | random variable 2, unrelated to other variables                  | continuous  |

 For this report, the date and random variables were removed from the dataset.
-The target variable was constructed from the addition of the Appliances and lights variables
+The target variable was constructed from the addition of the Appliances and lights variables.
+The remaining variables were used as input variables for the models.

 <div style="page-break-after: always"></div>